How to Use Statewide Contracts

 State agencies are required to use statewide contracts

 If a statewide contract cannot fulfill a state agency’s needs, the agency may purchase from a vendor that is not on contract and document the reason.
-We expect agencies to use discretion and sound judgment when making this decision as this will be taken into consideration during the delegation of authority process.
+We review these decisions during the delegation of authority process.

 Sign up to use statewide contracts